njfsmallet/pipebot/README.md

 - `--debug`: Enable debug mode
 - `--scan`: Scan and index knowledge base documents
 - `--status`: Show knowledge base status and list indexed files
-- `--smart`: Use enhanced model capabilities
+- `--smart`: Use enhanced model capabilities (Claude 3.7 Sonnet)
+- `--debug`: Enable debug mode for detailed logging output

-### Memory Management
+## Memory Management

-PipeBot now includes a memory management feature that stores and retrieves relevant parts of past conversations.
+PipeBot includes a memory management feature that stores and retrieves relevant parts of past conversations.
 This allows for improved context retention across multiple interactions.

 - Conversations are automatically stored in a local ChromaDB database.
 - Relevant past interactions are retrieved based on the similarity to the current query.